arogozhnikov/python3_with_pleasure/README.md

 (In most cases) IDE will spot an error if you forgot to convert an accuracy to float.
-If you're using dynamic graphs (with pytorch, chainer or somewhat alike), passing loss as tensor may also drive to memory overflow, because computation graph components would not be released.
+If you're using dynamic graphs (with pytorch, chainer or somewhat alike), passing loss as tensor may also drive to memory overflow, because components of computational graph would not be released.

-If you have a significant codebase, hint tools like [MyPy](http://mypy.readthedocs.io) are likely to become part of your continuous integration pipeline.
+If you have a significant codebase, hinting tools like [MyPy](http://mypy.readthedocs.io) are likely to become part of your continuous integration pipeline.
 A webinar ["Putting Type Hints to Work"](https://www.youtube.com/watch?v=JqBCFfiE11g) by Daniel Pyrathon is good for a brief introduction.

 Sidenote: unfortunately, right now hinting is not yet powerful enough to provide fine-grained typing for ndarrays/tensors, but [maybe we'll have it once](https://github.com/numpy/numpy/issues/7370), and this will be a great feature for DS.